 What that means is that you cannot negotiate these costs as they are as tight as glue.

-However you can play with the grocery budget by using coupons, eliminating brand name, shop the sales, meal plan etc.
+However, you can play with the grocery budget by using coupons, eliminating brand names, shopping the sales, meal plans etc.

 Ideal Household Budget Percentages